-List the source, type List the source, type, and amount of earned income from any source (other than the filer's current employment by the U.S. government) totaling \$200 or more during the reporting period.
-For a spouse, list rnment) totaling \$200 or more during the repelow. eporting period.
-For a spouse, list

-EXCLUDE: Military INCOME LIMITS are EXCLUDE: Military pay (such as National Guard or Reserve pay), federal retirement programs, and benefits received under the Social Security Act.
+List the source, type, and amount of earned income from any source (other than the filer's current employment by the U.S. government) totaling \$200 or more during the reporting period.
+For a spouse, list ernment) totaling \$200 or more during the re eporting period.
+For a spouse, list the source and amount of any honoraria; list only the source for other spouse earned income exceeding 9 1,000.
+See examples 2007.
+EXCLUDE: Military pay (such as National Guard or Reserve pay), federal retirement programs, and benefits received under the Social Security Act.
 INCOME LIMITS and PROHIBITED INCOME: The 2023 limit on outside earned income for Members and employees compensated at or above the "senior staff" rate was\$31,815.
 The 2024 limit is \$31,815.
-In addition certain types of income (notably honoraria, director's fees, and payments for professional services involving a fiduciary relationship) are totally prohibited.
-Social Security Act.
-3 at or above the "senior staff" rate was\$3' elationship) are totally prohibited.
-11,815 .
+In addition, certain types of income (notably honoraria, director's fees, and payments for professional services involving a fiduciary relationship) are totally prohibited.
+Social Security Act. s Social Security Act. fed at or above the "senior staff" rate was\$3' relationship) are totally prohibited. :1,815.
 The 2024 limit is \$31,815.
-In

-Source (include date of receipt for honoraria) Туре Amount

-Keene State Approved Teaching Fee \$6,000

-Examples: State of Maryland Legislative Pension \$18,000

-Civil War Roundtable (Oct.
-2) Spouse Speech \$1,000

-Ontario County Board of Education Spouse Salary N/A

-Tray.
-Paxail The.
-Spouse Salard M(A

-7 Sonuse Honorarium 4 1,500

-15 The state of the state of the state of Sec.
-D. S. C. or

-SE

-6

-,

-9

-3
+In Source (include date of receipt for honoraria) Type Amount Approved Teaching Fee 000'9\$ Examples: State of Maryland Legislative Pension \$18,000 Civil War Roundtable (Oct.
+2) Spouse Speech \$1,000 Ontario County Board of Education Spouse Salary N/A Praxail Inc. Spouse Salary M(A Dec Sourse Honorarium 4 1,500 atile of all beiseleting Lorsing Bos: D. Distribution \$30,000 ¥ ~ 9